hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/mental-health.md

 The above examples are not comprehensive, but do show situations where you may need to protect your own individual mental health even as communities across the Fediverse discuss and interact in ways that show collective growth.

+## Collective action requires a collective

+It is important for everyone to do their part to create and maintain safe communities (and build a better world).
+The reason this is called collective action is because it takes more than one person to accomplish group-level and societal changes.
+As with any effort to build something better, individuals that are doing their part for others must remember to do their part for themselves.
+This means, amongst other things, taking care of your mental health and protecting yourself from burnout.

+### Give yourself permission

+Part of protecting yourself from burnout in a social media context means for whatever the current conversation or topic is:

+* Do you, specifically, need to engage at this moment or can another member of the community (collective) do it?
+* If you need to be the one that engages, either due to expertise or some other reason, do you have the capacity to do in the current moment?
+If not, can you defer until a time that you do?

+Remember:

+* The Fediverse is vast and if you see an issue, especially one that the community commonly catches, it is likely someone else will say / do something.
+* Even if you do not have the capacity at the moment and no one else does, protecting your mental health will ensure your ability to continue to help others and grow yourself.
+Basically, it will help you handle the next one.

+Relevantly:

+* You can leave conversations at any time for any reason.
+You do not need to justify or inform when you do, especially if doing so will continue to inflame the situation.
+* You can opt-out of any content at any time for any reason.
+You to not need to justify or inform when you do, especially if doing so will be negatively impactful to yourself.
+* You can also opt-in to content at any time.
+Any time you feel the need to opt-out of content, the ability is always there to opt back in when you're ready.

+Opting in and out of topics, especially those that might be personally relevant and soul straining for you, is a very useful tactic for creating personal boundaries.
+It limits when and how you are exposed to that type of content, especially if / when there is a news cycle or other event increasing the discussion frequency.

 ## Mastodon tools at your disposal